the-punisher-29/MedSync/README.md

 2. **Order Management**: View and update order statuses to keep users informed.
 3. **Stock Management**: Modify medicine quantities, update expiration dates, and mark medicines as available/unavailable.
 4. **User Contact Management**: Access and respond to messages from users to maintain communication.
+5. **Review Management**: Monitor and respond to user reviews
-5. **Sales History**: Track recent sales and identify trends in medicine usage.
+6. **Sales History**: Track recent sales and identify trends in medicine usage.

 ## Tech Stack